eliranmal/vue-cli-template-dev-server/CONTRIBUTING.md

 as a contributor, you're expected generally what a human is (be respectful, considerate, etc.), but you also hold other responsibilities:

+- being open minded is a big part what *open* means when we talk about open source.
+be welcoming to newcomers and encourage diverse new contributors from all backgrounds. diversity of approaches is what helps us grow.
+- create issues for any changes that you wish to make. discuss things transparently and get community feedback.
 - ensure platform compatibility before applying a pull request. currently only bsd/mac is supported, but POSIX-compatible solutions are accepted regardless (and are generally preferred).
-- create issues for any changes that you wish to make. discuss things transparently and get community feedback.
-- being open minded is a big part what *open* means when we talk about open source.
-be welcoming to newcomers and encourage diverse new contributors from all backgrounds. diversity of approaches is what makes projects grow.

 ## first time here?

-if you're unsure where to begin, start by looking at the [issues page][2]. the ones labeled with <kbd>[good first issue][1]</kbd> are simpler ones, while issues labeled
+if you're unsure where to begin, the [issues page][2] is a good place to start. the ones labeled with <kbd>[good first issue][1]</kbd> are simpler ones, while issues labeled
-<kbd><a href="/labels/help%20wanted">help wanted</a></kbd> typically require greater involvement.
+<kbd>[help wanted][4]</kbd> typically require greater involvement.

 found one that you like? or - even better - have your own ideas for a contribution?